CrazyTim/spin-wheel/README.md

 Setting                     | Default Value               | Description
 --------------------------- | --------------------------- | ---------------------------
+`image`                     | `null`                      | The url of an image to draw on the centre of the wheel.
+This image will rotate with the wheel.
+Useful for skinning.
+`imageOverlay`              | `null`                      | The url of an image to draw over the entire canvas (centred and resized to fit).
+This image will not move when the wheel spins.
+Useful for skinning.
 `isInteractive`             | `true`                      | Allow the user to spin the wheel using click-drag/touch-flick (otherwise you need to manually call `RouletteWheel.spin()`).
 `itemColorSet`              | `[]`                        | Pattern of background colors that will be used for each `item`.
 Can be overridden by `item.color`.
 Example: `['#fff','#000']`.
 `itemLabelAlign`            | `right`                     | `left`|`center`|`right`.
 If you change this to `left`, you will also need to set `itemLabelRotation` to `180°`.